robdevops/finbot/README.md

 _This project has no affiliation with Sharesight Ltd._

 ## Description
-* Daily trade notifications across all portfolios
+* Daily trade notifications across all portfolios, including portfolios shared to you
 * Daily price movements of holdings over a defined threshold
 * Earnings date reminders for your holdings
 * Ex-dividend date warnings for your holdings
 * Highly shorted stock warnings for your holdings (AU, US)
 * Discord, Slack and Telegram support
-* Supports multiple Sharesight portfolios, including portfolios shared to you.

 ![screenshot of Slack message](img/screenshot.png?raw=true "Screenshot of Slack message")